jesterJohnf/Training-1/README.md

 ## Resources for training
 All my training work

-This repository is used mainly to share course exercises
+This repository is used mainly to share course resources.